3D printing design software

 3D Scanning

 3D scanning involves taking a series of images of an object from all angles.
 These images are then used to construct a 3D model.
-You can use an app for a smartphone, an add-on such as Structure Sensor, or a professional 3D scanner that comes with its own software.
+3D scanning can be achieved using an app for a smartphone, an add-on such as Structure Sensor, or a professional 3D scanner that comes with its own software.
 The resultant 3D file will need to be manually adjusted to prepare it for 3D printing.

 Requirements for 3D scanning: